MaxWofford/hackclub/workshops/geometric_pattern/README.md

 }
 ```

-And then increment the values at the bottom of the `y` while-loop in `draw()`, by adding these lines.
+And then increment the values at the bottom of the `y` for-loop in `draw`, by adding these lines.

 ```js
 ...